asaokamei/wsCore/documents/README.md

-wsCore Documents
+WScore Documents
 ================

-API and how to use wsCore framework.
+API and how to use WScore framework.

 Some of them are a wish list at this point.